Grandparents’ Visitation Rights

 Most grandparents value the importance of establishing and fostering relationships with their grandchildren.
 In many cases, however, the child’s parent(s) or legal guardian(s) deny grandparents to be a part of their grandchild’s life.
-According to the family lawyers Lee Summit, a grandparents first course of action if this happens is to hire a family lawyer.
-Do not try to do this alone.

 Minnesota Statutes §257C.08 allows for reasonable visitation rights of grandparent to their grandchildren in several different situations, including: